Need to know

 'A lot of shonks in the industry'

-Colin Young, an engineer by training and the founder and principal of the Caravan Council of Australia (CCA), has been advocating for a tighter grip on the caravan industry over the past 12 years.
+Colin Young, an engineer by training and the founder and principal of the Caravan Council of Australia (CCA), has been advocating for a tighter grip on the caravan industry for more than a decade.

-He's seen "literally thousands of unsafe caravans" in his work conducting quality and compliance audits for manufactures and importers and checking caravans for prospective buyers and owners.
+He's seen "literally thousands of unsafe caravans" in his work conducting quality and compliance audits for manufacturers and importers and checking caravans for prospective buyers and owners.

 "There are a lot of shonks in the industry," says Young.